harismuneer/Ultimate-Social-Scrapers/README.md

 Data is scraped/downloaded in an organized format (CSV files) for ease of analysis.

 ## Testimonials 💯 👍
+> The best service I got!
-> I had the pleasure to have a meeting with Haris to learn how to use a tool that he created.
-He is a great professional, with a lot of experience and knowledge to share with others.
+I had the pleasure to have a meeting with Haris to learn how to use a tool that he created called "UFS".
+He is a great professional and very friendly, with a lot of experience and knowledge to share with others.
 His ability to teach and explain the requirements to use the tool was very clear.
-I Totally recommend working with him.
+I Highly recommend working with him!!.
+UFS is a great software developed by Haris and excellent service that is worth buying

 Cristóbal V. (Civil Industrial Engineer)